aehng/Lecture-Notes/Module6/Exceptions.md

 Broadly speaking, there are two approaches to handling problems that arise as a program runs:

-0.  **Easier to Ask Forgiveness than Permission** (EAFP): Accept that things can and will go wrong, but that they are actually infrequent occurrences.
-    Instead of dealing with problems as they come, group the cleanup code together in one, out-of-the-way location.
-The main flow of the productive code is clear and easy to see.
-1.  **Look Before You Leap** (LBYL): before proceeding on to the next statement in the program first check that the previous statement was successful.
+0.  **Look Before You Leap** (LBYL): before proceeding on to the next statement in the program first check that the previous statement was successful.
     Errors are detected and handled immediately as they occur.
 The resulting code is 50% productive and 50% error handling, all mixed together.
     Readability is hampered as it can be difficult to discern which lines of code progress the program toward its goal and which lines are present to clean up any messes that may occur.

-### Easier to Ask Forgiveness than Permission (EAFP)

-EAFP is achieved by the mechanism of exception handling.
-In Python, this facility is used with the `try/except/finally` keywords that precede an indented block.

-Like all nice things in programming it was [first developed in LISP](https://www.joelonsoftware.com/2003/10/13/13/) in the 1960's.
-Exception handling is common in recent high-level and Object-Oriented programming languages.
-It is seen as an improvement over the older style of error handling characteristic of code from the 70's and 80's and which is still common in languages such as C which don't have exceptions.
-In modern languages exception handling is the accepted practice that most folks will expect you to use.

-Exception handling lets you just write your code together in one paragraph and handle the various problems at the bottom of the function.
-Typically, the function that causes a problem is responsible for dealing with its aftermath.
-However, exception handling allows for errors to "bubble up" the call chain to an outer function that is equipped to handle the problem.
-Instead of handling errors instantly as they come up, you have the option leave it to a part of the program which is dedicated to cleaning up messes.
+1.  **Easier to Ask Forgiveness than Permission** (EAFP): Accept that things can and will go wrong, but that they are actually infrequent occurrences.
+    Instead of dealing with problems as they come, group the cleanup code together in one, out-of-the-way location.
+The main flow of the productive code is clear and easy to see.

 ### Look Before You Leap (LBYL)